Wondering how to save money to travel the world?

 Negotiate monthly bills.

-We negotiated a better price on both our internet and cell phones by threatening to move companies (it wasn’t an empty threat).
+We negotiated a better price on both our internet and phones by threatening to move companies (it wasn’t an empty threat).

 Work as much as you can.